As-ajay06/BeatBox/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### BeatBox
+A simple music player app.
+But now in this raw form you cannot use the it.
+Beacause it do not have playback features, for spotify-playback sdk you need subscription which i dont have now.

+WHAT YOU CAN DO IN IT
+  -- you can search the songs, this have some ugly UI for now.
+And unecessary files.

+### using the beat box
+step 1: clone the repo
+step 2: Install the necessary depedencies step 3: Now, create a spotify app.
+Get the client_id , client_secret. step 4: just paste your client id, client secret. step 5: Start the server.js step 6: Start frontend server